 This is a question likely to generate endless answers and what is more, they might all be correct.
-The reason behind this is because there is a wide variety of factors that can have an influence on the style you choose.
-The window shape and size as well as the material range you choose can impact which style works best for you.
+The reason behind this is because there is a wide variety of factors that can influence the style you choose.
+The window shape and size, as well as the material range you choose, can impact which style works best for you.

 This is a contemporary way of designing full height shutters and with a huge range of custom made mounting options and a plethora of panel configurations; they can be designed to suit your requirements.

 Cafe style shutters cover the bottom half of a window only, exposing the rest of the window.
-They are typically used on tall windows that stretch to the majority of the walls length.
+They are typically used on tall windows that stretch to the majority of the length of the wall.